Aquaculture Grants in Australia

 Algal Bloom Resilience Grant

 Grants of up to $150,000 for eligible licence holders impacted by the algal bloom event to support business projects that build business resilience, take advantage of new opportunities and help protect jobs.
+This funding supports businesses in recovering from the algal bloom crisis through strategic investments in their operations.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.